timipeko/Farming-Database-Arduino/README.md

 # Farming-Database-Arduino
-An Arduino/AMP/Python-based stack for remote monitoring
+An Arduino/AMP/Django-based stack for remote monitoring in insect farming

 Problems:
  1. WiFi name and password need to be set manually